jorisroovers/gitlint/docs/configuration.md

 # commit message to gitlint via stdin or --commit-msg.
 Disabled by default.
 staged=true

+# Hard fail when the target commit range is empty.
+Note that gitlint will
+# already fail by default on invalid commit ranges.
+This option is specifically
+# to tell gitlint to fail on *valid but empty* commit ranges.
+# Disabled by default.
+fail-without-commits=true

 # Enable debug mode (prints more output).
 Disabled by default.
 debug=true